bercesadam/KetCat/README.md

 # Ket Cat

 **Ab Initio Neutral Atom Quantum Computer Emulator**
-|😾⟩, pronounced as "Ket Cat" is a first-principles simulation framework for modeling the coherent dynamics of neutral atom qubits via TDSE, laser-atom interaction, and adiabatic passage protocols.
+|😾⟩, pronounced as "Ket Cat" is an independent first-principles simulation framework for modeling the coherent dynamics of quantum circuits from physical neutral atom qubit models and laser-atom interactions.

 <img src="https://raw.githubusercontent.com/bercesadam/QuantumCircuitsinCompiler/master/doc/demo.gif" alt="One qubit demonstration" width="1024" style="text-align:center">
 A successful test of single-qubit gates on a Cesium atom with STIRAP Laser drive, performed purely with solving the Time-Dependent Schrödinger (actually integrated on ~80 million time steps).